pnp/pnpcore/docs/articles/consumer/readme.md

 ## Referencing the PnP Core SDK in your project

+The recommended approach is to use the preview [PnP.Core nuget package](https://www.nuget.org/packages/PnP.Core).
+Each night this preview package is refreshed so you can always upgrade to the latest dev bits by upgrading your nuget package to the latest version.

+> **Note**
+> There are 2 package flavors: a `-preview` version and a `-blazor-preview` version.
+The latter one is meant to be used in Blazor Web Assembly projects and will exist until one of the SDK's references gets supported on Blazor.

-At this point the PnP Core SDK has not yet been published as a nuget package, so you'll need to reference the SDK as DLL in your solution.
-You can build the `PnP.Core` solution and reference the DLL from the projects build output (e.g. `src\sdk\PnP.Core\bin\Debug\netstandard2.1\PnP.Core.dll`) or alternatively include the PnP Core project (`src\PnP.Core\PnP.Core.csproj`) in your project as a dependency.
-The latter approach does make it really easy for you to debug PnP Core when you're writing code.
+If you want to debug the SDK code you can include the PnP Core project (`src\PnP.Core\PnP.Core.csproj`) in your project as a dependency.

 ## Configuring the needed services